chouseknecht/symfony-mariadb-nginx/README.md

 A framework for building containerized [symfony](https://symfony.com/) applications.
 Run containers on your laptop while you develop, run a test build, and when you're read instantly deploy to the cloud.
 Includes: PHP 7, symfony 3, composer, nginx, mariadb, and php-fpm.

-To start developing, its' as easy as...
+To start developing, it's as easy as...

 ```
 # Clone this project